lianginx/chatgpt-nuxt/README.md

 docker-compose down  # Stop and delete
 ```

-When completed, your project will be deployed onto port 80.
+When completed, your project will be deployed onto port `80`.

-Please consider reviewing and editing this README document accordingly.
+If you have any feedback or suggestions for improving this README document, please don’t hesitate to let me know.
+I appreciate your input.